Skip to content

 11. Exercise: GitHub User Profile Proxy

-Build a route that fetches a GitHub user profile via the api client and returns a simplified version.
+Build a route that fetches a GitHub user profile via an Api client and returns a simplified version.

 Requirements

-1. Configure api with https://api.github.com as the base URL and a User-Agent header (GitHub requires one)
+1. Construct an Api with https://api.github.com as the base URL and a User-Agent header (GitHub requires one)

 2. Create a GET /api/github/{username} route that fetches the user's public profile